 The elk success story in Michigan is truly special and unique.
 Elk University - Educating Tomorrow's Wildlife Managers, designed to fit into your busy semester while meeting educational standards.
 This program touches on Michigan history, forest management, elk biology, wildlife disease, and social considerations for wildlife management.
 Students will learn about how the DNR manages and maintains a healthy elk herd for current and future generations.

 Registered 9th-12th grade educators will receive an electronic educator guide, with activities and videos, sent to their email.

-This program is free of charge and open to all interested 9th-12th grade educators in Michigan.
-Please register by September 30th for the Fall Semester and January 30th for the Spring Semester.
+This curriculum is free of charge and open to all interested 9th-12th grade educators.

 Michigan’s Wondrous Wetlands and Waterfowl Curriculum (6th, 7th and 8th grades)